BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

   This is also useful when you dynamically create text data from product attributes via [placeholders](#data-query-selectors).
 This way you will always have the updated text even if you have placeholders which fetch data from referenced objects.

-  If you do not want to execute the dataport also for dependent objects, you can add `{% if id %} o_id = '{{ id }}' {% endif %}` to the dataport's SQL condition.
+  If you do not want to execute the dataport also for dependent objects, you can add `{% if id %} id = '{{ id }}' {% endif %}` to the dataport's SQL condition.
 As soon as an object gets saved this [placeholder](#data-query-selectors) gets replaced by the just saved object's ID and thus the dataport will only get automatically executed for this one object.
 - start imports via [REST API call](#rest-interface)

 ## Dataport settings